• Skip to primary navigation

 Making the Customized Transmitter (Tx) Circuit

-In the above discussion we learned how a TSOP17XX sensor can be operated with a customized frequency using a frequency detector stage, however this also means that the transmitter (Tx) will also need to be built uniquely for generating the customized IR signals.
+In the above discussion I have explained how a TSOP17XX sensor can be operated with a customized frequency using a frequency detector stage, however this also means that the transmitter (Tx) will also need to be built uniquely for generating the customized IR signals.

 The following figure shows how this may be implemented using a single IC 4049, and a few passive elements: